How many of each one of us are there?

 Oneself doesn’t feel comfortable lending money to a friend.

-Others thinks they ought to lend some money to their friend.
+Others thinks they ought to lend their friend money.

 Oneself wants to take care of their own life.